-If you exercise often, you should know there are steps you can take to avoid developing varicose veins.
+If you work out regularly, it’s important to know there are simple steps you can take to help prevent varicose veins caused by exercise:

 Go Slow and Avoid Unnecessary Impact: